 Like many living organisms, citric acid plays an important role as a key intermediate compound in the plant's metabolic cycle.
 In green coffee citric acid makes up a significant portion of coffee's total acid content and ultimately in the development of perceived acidity.

-The following article was written by the late Michael Sivetz, inventor of the fluid bed coffee roaster.
-The opinions expressed in this article are not those of coffeechemistry.com, nor do we endorse any of its claims.
-The article is only meant for educational purposes.
+The following article was written in 2002 by the late Michael Sivetz, inventor of the fluid bed coffee roaster.
+The opinions expressed in this article are not those of coffeechemistry.com, as such we don't endorse nor deny any of its claims.
+This article is only meant for educational purposes.